palant/palant.info/content/articles/automating-windows-installation-in-a-vm/index.md

 1. Booting from a DVD doesn’t happen automatically, it needs to be confirmed by pressing some key.
 2. The first reboot of the Windows setup process will actually shut down the VM for some reason.

-I solved both issues in my script.
-The first issue is solved by waiting ten seconds after starting the VM, then sending a key to it.
-The second issue is solved by waiting for the VM to shut down, then starting it again.
+*Edit* (2023-11-30): The first issue had a much simpler fix than what I listed here originally, using `efisys_noprompt.bin` instead of `efisys.bin`.
+Thanks to the commenter VM for pointing this out.

+I solved the second issue in my script by waiting for the VM to shut down, then starting it again.
 In the end, this is the script I’ve got:

 ```bash
 virt-install --name=win11 \